SEND Information Report

 • Cognition and learning which includes moderate learning difficulties, severe learning difficulties, profound and multiple learning difficulties and specific learning difficulties.

-• Social, emotional and mental health difficulties which includes attention deficit hyperactivity disorder, attention deficit disorder, oppositional defiant disorder, attachment disorder, anxiety and depression.
+• Social, emotional and mental health difficulties which includes attention deficit hyperactivity disorder, attention deficit disorder, oppositional defiant disorder, attachment disorder, self-esteem issues, friendship difficulties, anxiety and depression.

 • Sensory and/or physical needs which includes visual impairment, hearing impairment, multi-sensory impairment and physical difficulties.